 The Object output port in glasses_25D to the Object port in Object Tap.

 The Tap port in Object Tap to the Increase input in the Counter patch, to send a signal telling the counter to increase each time the object is tapped.

 Set the Maximum Count to 4.
-This will show the 3 textures in the sequence, and no texture for the final count - so the user won't seem to be wearing any glasses at all.
+This will show the 3 textures in the sequence, and no texture for the final count - so the person using this effect won't seem to be wearing any glasses at all.

 The patches should be connected like this:

-You can test this out in the Simulator, by clicking the gear icon in the corner of the simulator and selecting Simulate Touch.
+You can test this out in the Simulator, by clicking the gear icon and selecting Simulate Touch.

 Select glasses_mat.
 In the Inspector:

 Your project should look like this:

 To set up the logic to switch colors, you'll need to create some more patches using the menu in the Patch Editor.
 Right-click in the Patch Editor, and select a:

 Connect the 4 patches, so your graph looks like this:

-In the Counter patch, set the Maximum Count is set to 2, to reflect the 2 color options we're counting between.
+In the Counter patch, set the Maximum Count to 2, to reflect the 2 color options we're counting between.

 Finally, add the Environment color to the Option Picker by clicking on the colored square next to the second port.
 We picked white.

 When someone uses an effect, the camera takes a video of what is being captured.
-This is called the camera texture, and can be used like any other texture in the scene.
+This is called the camera texture.
+It can be used like any other texture in the scene.

-In this effect we've changed the color of the pixels in the camera texture to create 2 color gradient effects.
+For the next part of this tutorial we'll change the color of the pixels in the camera texture to create 2 color gradient effects.